Things! Things everywhere!

 An example of a bad purchase could be an initially cheap Gillette shaver where you post-purchase frequently have to purchase dead expensive razor blades to maintain the functioning of the shaver.

 Another example of a bad purchase could be a car that is known for frequently breaking down with complicated issues.
-Here it is better to go for a car that is known for being easier to maintain (meaning that both frequency and severity of maintenance are low).
+In this case, it is better to go for a car that is known for being easier to maintain (meaning that both frequency and severity of maintenance are low).

 You should try to buy things that are easy to maintain, which are usually things that are simple and built to last.
 It is also often quality items – and you have already learned how important it is to buy things of quality!